llieusedie/Weather/README.md

 # Weather
 Stylish weather app made with SwiftUI.
-The data is provided by [OpenWeatherAPI] (https://openweathermap.org/api).
+The data is provided by [OpenWeatherAPI](https://openweathermap.org/api).
 In the build, I've used:
 1. Networking with JSON and API;
 2. Lottie Animations;
 3. MVVM pattern;